The power of Trump drowns out Ryan's Reaganite call for change

 At the Ronald Reagan Presidential Library in California Thursday night, ex-House Speaker Paul Ryan wrestled -- in the spiritual shadow of the commander-in-chief best known as a scourge of totalitarianism -- with what the GOP should stand for.

 But Senate Republicans are answering for him, gearing up to use their first successful legislative filibuster of the Biden administration to kill a bipartisan commission into ex-President Trump's insurrection -- the party's latest rebuke to democracy.
-The vote will again show that the GOP stands for Trump over truth.
+The vote, which could take place Friday after Republicans bogged down the floor schedule over a separate bill on enhancing US competitiveness with China, will again show that the GOP stands for Trump over truth.

 In another sign of the authoritarian fever gripping the Gipper's now unrecognizable party, two of Trump's populist proteges, Reps.
 Marjorie Taylor Greene and Matt Gaetz, rolled their electoral lie-promoting "America First" tour into Georgia.
 Both took the stage clouded in controversy.
 Greene, a freshman from the Peach State, is defiant after comparing Capitol Hill mask rules to the Holocaust.
 Her Florida colleague is facing a probe into alleged sex trafficking that he denies.
 Both used their speeches to promote lies about the 2020 election.